tictactoe.hash module

 This should return an string consisting of 0's and 1's representing

-the binary value of the Hashable
+the binary value of the Hashable instance.

 #Example of turning a hash into a binary str of 0's and 1's bits_size_of_hash = 27 hash = 4 bin(hash)[2:].zfill(bits_size_of_hash)